Cerebras/csl-examples/README.rst

 * ``\*.rst``: Documentation.

 The examples are divided into two main categories, tutorials and benchmarks, described in the following sections.
-Each of these categories is further All of the examples in this repository use the ``SdkRuntime`` host runtime.
-The legacy examples which used ``CSELFRunner`` have been removed.

 Tutorials
 ---------

 This is the place to start.
-There are 7 tutorials which teach basic CSL language features and ``SdkRuntime`` host runtime features by building up an increasingly complex code to compute a GEMV.
+There are 10 tutorials which teach basic CSL language features and ``SdkRuntime`` host runtime features by building up an increasingly complex code to compute a GEMV.
-There are an additional 23 tutorial examples which illustrate specific language features.
+There are an additional 11 tutorial examples which illustrate specific language features, and 3 tutorial examples which build an increasingly complex pipelined computation.

 Benchmarks
 ----------